nicole-numfocus/pandas-czi/proposal.md

 Finally, we will improve test coverage for extension arrays for nested data.
 This will uncover issues that are specific to having "scalar" values of a dtype be collections themselves.

+We expect this work to take about ¼ FTE.

 ## Native String Data Type